-2015 Long Term Incentive Target & Grant (as % of base salary)
+2016 Long Term Incentive Target & Grant (as % of base salary)

-2013 Long Term incentive Target & Grant (as 70 or base salary)

 Named Executive Officer Target % Award Granted

-Zimpleman 600% 600%

-Houston 425% 425%
+Houston 600% 500%

 Lillis 275% 300%

-Dunbar 175% 225%
+Strable 225% 250%

 McCaughan 350% 325%

 Valdés 225% 250%

 The long term incentive targets were established by the Committee to be market competitive with award opportunities for comparable positions in Peer Group companies.
-Mr. Zimpleman's award opportunity is greater than those of the other Named Executive Officers because at the time of the 2015 annual equity grant he was CEO and had overall responsibility for the Company.
+Mr. Houston's award opportunity is greater than those of the other Named Executive Officers because he is CEO and has overall responsibility for the Company.

-Executives' long term compensation is awarded in the form of non-qualified stock options and PSUs, which each represent 50% of the total grant date fair value.
-PSUs entitle the Executive to earn shares of Principal Financial Group, Inc. Common Stock if certain levels of performance are achieved.
+Executives' long term compensation is provided as non-qualified stock options and PSUs, which each represent 50% of the total grant date fair value.
+PSUs entitle the Executive to earn shares of Common Stock if certain levels of performance are achieved.
 The Committee uses stock options as part of the long term incentive program because options are an effective way to link an Executive's compensation to changes in shareholder value.
-The weighting is not based on a specific formula or algorithm, but rather is intended to create a balance between the achievement of specific operating objectives and changes in shareholder value based on the Committee's judgment, which may change from time to time.
+The weighting is not based on a specific formula or algorithm and is intended to create a balance between the achievement of specific operating objectives and changes in shareholder value based on the Committee's judgment, which may change from time to time.